obophenotype/upheno/docs/reference/phenotype-data.md

 Apart from clinical diagnostics, pre-coordinated phenotype terms are used in many other contexts such as model organism research (e.g. [IMPC](https://www.mousephenotype.org/)) or the curation of [Genome Wide Association Studies](https://www.ebi.ac.uk/gwas/).
 For example, the GWAS Catalog can be browsed by the pre-coordinated term ["cardiac hypertrophy" (enlarged heart)](https://www.ebi.ac.uk/gwas/efotraits/EFO_0002503) to find gene assocations with the phenotype.

-<a id="postcoordinated"></a>

-#### Post-coordinated

-Post-coordinated phenotype curation simply means that the different constituents of phenotype (characteristic, bearer, modifier etc) are captured individually.
+**Post-coordinated** phenotype curation simply means that the different constituents of phenotype (characteristic, bearer, modifier etc) are captured individually.
 This has certain advantages.
 For example, the phenotype space is _enormous_, as you can measure variations in many observable charactertics from chemical entities present in the blood, the microbiome to a host of morphological and developmental abnormalities.
 Instead of having individual (controlled vocabulary) terms for `increased level of X`, `decreased level X`, `abnormal level of X`, `increased level of X in blood` for thousands of chemical compounds synthesized by the human body, you just have "increased level", "blood" and all the chemical compounds, and capture them separately.